Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Zombie
 ttt_zombie_is_monster                          0       // Whether Zombies should be treated as members of the monster team (rather than the independent team) ttt_zombie_is_traitor                          0       // Whether Zombies should be treated as members of the traitors team (rather than the independent team) ttt_zombie_round_chance                        0.1     // The chance that a "Zombie round" will occur where all players who would have been traitors are made Zombies instead.
-Only usable when "ttt_zombie_is_traitor" is set to "1" ttt_zombie_vision_enabled                      0       // Whether Zombies have their special vision highlights enabled ttt_zombie_spit_enabled                        1       // Whether Zombies have their spit attack enabled ttt_zombie_spit_convert                        0       // Whether players killed by a spitting Zombie will be converted to be a Zombie themselves
+If set to 0, zombies will spawn alongside other traitor roles.
+Only usable when "ttt_zombie_is_traitor" is set to "1". ttt_zombie_vision_enabled                      0       // Whether Zombies have their special vision highlights enabled ttt_zombie_spit_enabled                        1       // Whether Zombies have their spit attack enabled ttt_zombie_spit_convert                        0       // Whether players killed by a spitting Zombie will be converted to be a Zombie themselves